 Required fields are marked with an asterisk.*

-All new degree-seeking students are required to demonstrate initial placement levels in English and Math upon entry to the College in order to register for their first semester.
+All new degree-seeking students are required to demonstrate initial placement levels in English and Math upon entry to the College to register for their first semester.

-Additionally, any student wishing to register for English and/or Math courses may also need to demonstrate specific placement levels in order to satisfy a particular course prerequisite.
+Additionally, any student wishing to register for English and/or Math courses may need to demonstrate specific placement levels to satisfy a particular course prerequisite.

 Review testing scores summary to determine if you need to take placement testing.